 - crushed sesame seeds – for example, tahini or halva.

-Occasionally, your child might need an infusion or injection of iron.
+Very rarely, your child might need an infusion or injection of iron.

-Prevention of anaemia
+Other causes of anaemia

 If the anaemia is caused by something other than iron deficiency, your child might need other treatments.